 Same as above, but you use a cardboard box in place of the Galvanized Stock Tank and you make a home-made chicken coop for $100.

-In our neck of the woods it is chicken time!
+Most hatcheries and feed stores stock chicks in the spring, offering a wider selection of breeds.
+In our neck of the woods, it is chicken time!
 Chicks are sold this time of the year at farmer co-ops, hardware stores and Tractor Supply.
-Starting before easter and lasting until all the chicks are sold (which isn’t long).
+Starting before Easter and lasting until all the chicks are sold (which usually isn’t too long).
 So if you are going to do it, do it pronto.
-If you are running a little late chicks can also be ordered on line.
+If you are running a little late chicks can also be ordered online.

 I hope these raising chickens beginners tips help you get an idea of what you will need to get a chicken coop set up in your own backyard and get your chickens settled in and on their way to egg laying.
 So what do you think?
 Will you be raising chickens for eggs this year?